-If you’re building a facility from the ground up, don’t overlook the logistics of your paddocks and pastures!
+If you’re building a facility from the ground up, don’t overlook the logistics of your horse paddocks and pastures!
 Plan out the whole property carefully.
 You can avoid mud issues by arranging paddocks in an area that is graded, with high traffic spaces like gates, water troughs, and run-ins at the highest point to promote drainage.

 Utilize Proven Draining Systems for long-term solutions

-One of the easiest and most effective ways to manage mud in a paddock or pasture is to employ a draining system.
+One of the easiest and most effective ways to manage mud in a horse paddock or pasture is to employ a draining system.
 Footing Solutions USA’s EURO Base Mats and HIT DrainGrid pavers provide a level and dry sub-base in paddocks.
 This allows water to drain effectively—preventing a muddy, unhealthy mess.

 Easy to install, our HIT DrainGrids work by directing water vertically and horizontally away from the surface.
 With a patented design, they are a heavy-duty interlocking system of grids designed for high traffic areas.